Yasser-dev/pungswap/README.md

 ## Description

-PungSwap is an ethereum exchange platform that is used to swap a ERC20 token called Pungcoin.
-Pungcoin is a cryptocurrency named after pungsan dog breed.
-Pungswap is used to swap ether for pungcoin or vice versa.
+PungSwap is an ethereum exchange platform that is used to swap an ERC20 token called Pungcoin.
+Pungcoin is a cryptocurrency named after the Korean dog breed Pungsan (coin logo design inspired by Dogecoin 😜).
+Pungswap is an exchange platform that's used to swap ether for pungcoin or vice versa.

 <p align="center">
         <img src="src/assets/pungcoin.png" alt="pungcoin"  height="200">